 Our kitchen is quasi white but again, the thought of painting my walls white is not appealing.

 I also often think, ‘If only I had hardwood/laminate flooring, then I would be happy with going white.’
-This could be true, as in I’m over compensating with color on the walls so as to draw your eye away from our hideous flooring but I don’t know that new flooring will cause a complete change of heart.
+This could be true, as in I’m over compensating with color on the walls so as to draw your eye away from our hideous flooring but I don’t know that the metallic epoxy examples I’ve been checking out for the new flooring will cause a complete change of heart.